Resources, best practise & case studies for the retail industry

 Increasing Extended Producer Responsibility for Packaging

-The government has published the results of a consultation into the implementation of packaging reforms.
 From 2024, packaging producers must accept responsibility for the costs of their packaging throughout its life cycle.
 The reforms, which will see a phased approach across 2024-2025, are designed to encourage innovation and prompt organisations to design packaging that uses less material and is easier to recycle.
-Read more.

 EU Green Claims Directive

-The EU shared a draft of the Green Claims Directive, which will strengthen consumer protection against greenwashing.
+The EU Parliament voted to implement a directive which bans businesses from making deceptive or confusing green claims targeted at customers.
 The directive will introduce requirements to substantiate claims with life cycle data, and specifically explore the validation of certification schemes, noting the proliferation of eco-labels in the market was a cause of confusion for the public.
+Claims such as ‘climate-neutral’ or ‘carbon-neutral’ where offsets are used are likely to be banned.
 Similarly to the UK’s Green Claims Code, organisations will be mandated to ensure claims regarding a product’s positive environmental impact need to give information about negative impacts as well.

 UK Digital Markets, Competition and Consumer Bill